UCCS-CS4300-5300/Group5-fall2024/README.md

 **ADDED**
    - the ability for the user to create an account and log in to the website
-   - two new templates in the "authentication" folder called login.html and register.html
+   - two new templates in the "authentication" folder called `login.html` and `register.html`
-   - forms.py, which allows for defining a form with information that must be filled by the user to register
+   - `forms.py`, which allows for defining a form with information that must be filled by the user to register
-   - decorators.py.
+   - `decorators.py`.
 So far, it only has one decorator that prevents logged-in users from accessing the registration and login links
    - pytests to ensure that logging in, logging out, and failsafes work correctly

 **UPDATED**
-   - models.py to include a new model called "Member," which represents a single user and contains fields such as first and last name
+   - `models.py` to include a new model called "Member," which represents a single user and contains fields such as first and last name
-   - urls.py to include links for registration, logging in, and logging out
+   - `urls.py` to include links for registration, logging in, and logging out
-   - views.py to handle registration, logging in, and logging out processes
+   - `views.py` to handle registration, logging in, and logging out processes
-   - the base template to display the username of the logged-in member.
+   - `base_template.html` to display the username of the logged-in member.
 If the user is logged in, the human icon, when clicked, logs the user out
-   - the base template to make the human icon redirect the user to the login page (if they are not logged in already)
+   - `base_template` to make the human icon redirect the user to the login page (if they are not logged in already)

 ### Testing & Project Management - Irving Reyes Bravo
 ### Word of the Day - Naomi Rodriguez